tealeeseng/CourseraGettingAndCleaningDataProject/README.md

 Data can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-After unzip data and move test and train folders into working folder, You may check out the  R script called run_analysis.R.
+After unzip dataset zip file into working folder, You may check out the R script called run_analysis.R.
 It does the following.

 step1 Merges the training and the test sets to create one data set.